sclorg/container-common-scripts/README.md

 `CVP`
 Set to true if you want to test container in Container Validation Pipeline environment.

-`NO_GIT_COMMAND`
-Set to true if you want to build and tag container without git command usage.

 `clean-hook`
 Append Makefile rules to this variable to make sure additional cleaning actions are run when `make clean` is called.